inkyant/website-personal/src/content/IronClawRobotics.md

 # Short Text

-Led software on #8 alliance FRC team in the world, implementing autonomous movement, swerve drive, and managing the team.
+Led software on my robotics team, implementing autonomous movement, swerve drive, and managing the team; this brought us to **#8 in the world**.

 # Full Text